TimothyDJones/interesting-words/README.md

 Just a simple dictionary of words that I've found that I think are interesting...

+## A
+- **atavism** - the reappearance in an individual of characteristics of some remote ancestor that have been absent in intervening generations.

 ## F
 - **[frittle](http://frittle.sourceforge.net/)** - a temporary mark on the skin caused by the impression of a textured surface.